I received something in the mail called a “Waiver of Process; Consent to Probate”

 What if I believe the Will is invalid?

-- If you received the Waiver without a copy of the Will attached, you should demand to see the will first.
+If you received the Waiver without a copy of the Will attached, you should demand to see the will first.
 It is surprising how often the waiver is sent without a copy of the Will.

 Am I losing my rights if I sign the Waiver?